Most interesting landmarks of Burundi

 Other natural landmarks

 - Kayove Cave – Rutana.
 Largely unexplored cave.

 - Karera Falls – Rutana.
 Gorgeous, some 80 m tall, cascading waterfall with four or five main sections.
 At the first cascade is located sacred cave.

 - Nyakazu Fault (German’s Gorge) – Rutana.
 Impressive gorge with several hundred metres high cliffs.
 Site of German military fortification from the World War I. Here is found perennnial waterfall with a height over 100 m.

 Man made landmarks of Burundi

 - Gishora Hill – Gitega.
 One of the main sanctuaries of royal drums – large drums of very high religious importance.
-Their location is guarded by an ancient family of local people, who on regular basis beat the drums.
+Their location is guarded by an ancient family of local people, who on a regular basis beat the drums.
 There are many other drum sanctuaries in the country.

 Described landmarks of Burundi

-This small, densely populated country does not have too many well known landmarks and one should guess why – due to lack of these landmarks or due to weak tourism traditions caused by prolonged unrest.
+This small, densely populated country does not have too many well-known landmarks and one should guess why – due to lack of these landmarks or due to weak tourism traditions caused by prolonged unrest.